 As for hidden agendas?
 I have none other than to share clarity, light, and solutions with the world in the hope of encouraging others to focus their own energies in positive, constructive ways.
 I am not promoting any persons or groups (including Microsoft and Ananda), and have no need to accept "incentives" for any kind of favors.
 The bottom line is that I need only please myself, or, more accurately, my Higher Self, with honesty, sincerity, and integrity.

 Of course, you are free to doubt any and all of these claims, as is your right.
 And I will openly add that I'm not perfected in my aspirations either, for if I were, I wouldn't need to remain on this planet!
-In the end, I'll simply leave my work to speak for itself.
+In the end, I'll simply let my work to speak for itself.
 If you find anything inspiring or instructive, if my works offer you a sense of hope or a reassurance that things like love and beauty do exist in the world, then I've done my job.
 All I ask of you is that you then act on that inspiration and hope in some way of your own choosing, regardless of anything I might suggest.

 The key here is for you to become a channel, as I aspire to be, through which clarity, light, beauty, love, hope and all other positive forces can flow into our world.
 For that alone—not legislation, social programs, military might, a new president, homeland security, or the United Nations—is what makes the world a better place.
 Don't wait for others to do it.
 Don't wait for some big movement to get organized.
 Do it now.
 Yours is the power.
 I pray I can inspire you to claim it, and use it.